Wakoma/cnresearch/README.md

 The aproach for linking Sheets to GitHub was influenced by [Gabriel Krieshok](https://github.com/gabrielkrieshok) and his incredible [ICT4D Guide](https://github.com/gabrielkrieshok/ict4dguide).

-Thanks to, [Dirk Uys](https://github.com/dirkcuys) for technical input
+Thanks to [Dirk Uys](https://github.com/dirkcuys) for technical input

 CC-BY-SA-4.0